the

 altogether.

-THE CRIB SOCIETY’.
+’.
 The scope of the group was specific: to keep

 the crib tradition in Malta alive.
-During the years that followed,

 attract no less than three hundred active members.
 During the year, even